amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 }
 {% endhighlight %}

 Why is it wrong?
-Well, imagine you have 1000 test written like this and someone comes and says one of the following:
+Well, imagine you have 1000 tests written like this and someone comes and says one of the following:

 * Let's test on different browsers.
 Also, how do we set it up on Travis CI?
 We don't have Firefox or other graphical browser on that server